arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 specified conditions, similar to queries to web search engines.

 In plain terms this means a user can for example:

-* request documents where the 'body' attribute best matches 'a quick brown fox'
+- request documents where the 'body' attribute best matches 'a quick brown fox'
-* request documents where the 'dna' attribute best matches a DNA sub sequence
+- request documents where the 'dna' attribute best matches a DNA sub sequence
-* request documents where the 'name' attribute best matches gender
+- request documents where the 'name' attribute best matches gender
-* etc... (via custom analyzers described in the next section)
+- etc. (via custom analyzers)

 To a limited degree the concept of 'analysis' is even available in non-ArangoSearch AQL, e.g. the TOKENS(...) function will utilize the power of